Til-D/cardano-plutus/README.md

+# Smart Contract Programming on Cardano
-# Notes and Snippets from Plutus Pioneer Program, Cohort 3
+Notes and Snippets from Plutus Pioneer Program, Cohort 3.

 # MacOS Setup for Plutus Pioneer Program
 Since there is a plethora of (at times outdated) installation guides out there, here is what worked for me running: